 Only furniture that holds up to these rigorous standards earns ANSI/BIFMA recognition.

-Note there is no BIFMA certification -- the organization doesn't "certify" products.
 Some office furniture may be labeled as “meeting BIFMA requirements.”
 A nice thought, but this is not the same as official recognition of compliance.

-Those who value quality and safety know it’s important to stick with officially compliant office furniture:
+Those who value quality and safety know it’s important to stick with officially compliant office furniture.

 There are many distinct advantages in purchasing BIFMA-compliant products, including:

 While it’s not a mandate to have ANSI/BIFMA compliance it certainly provides a high level of confidence to any prospective customers.
+Especially when it comes to purchasing ergonomic office chairs, companies that ignore these standards could be wasting money.

-Consider that you’ll probably have to replace inferior equipment more often.
+By purchasing inferior, cheaper products, you’re only saving money up-front.
+Consider that you’ll probably have to replace inferior equipment in 2-3 years versus 7-15 years with ANSI/BIFMA-compliant products.
 Then consider the decreased ROI and more frequent comp claims.
 Seems like cheaper isn’t better in this case, right?